torvalds/linux/Documentation/admin-guide/bug-bisect.rst

 ============

 Always try the latest kernel from kernel.org and build from source.
-If you are not confident in doing that please report the bug to your distribution vendor instead of to a kernel developer.
+If you are not confident in doing that please report the  to your distribution vendor instead of to a kernel developer.

-Finding bugs is not always easy.
+Finding s is not always easy.
 Have a go though.
 If you can't find it don't give up.
 Report as much as you have found to the relevant maintainer.
 See MAINTAINERS for who that is for the subsystem you have worked on.

-Before you submit a bug report read :ref:`Documentation/admin-guide/reporting-bugs.rst <reportingbugs>`.
+Before you submit a  report read :ref:`Documentation/admin-guide/reporting-s.rst <reportings>`.

 Devices not appearing
 =====================